Constipation

 Psyllium Fiber (e.g., Metamucil®)

-When to use: Best for daily prevention and management of chronic constipation.
-Adds bulk and softness to stool and may also improve cholesterol levels.
-Requires good hydration and may take 1–3 days to work.
+When to use: Best for daily prevention and long-term management of chronic constipation.

 Polyethylene Glycol(PEG)(e.g., MiraLAX®)

-When to use: Suitable for more frequent or chronic constipation when gentle, longer-term support is needed.
-Works in 1–3 days and can be used safely under provider guidance.
+When to use: Suitable for frequent or chronic constipation when gentle, consistent relief is needed.

 Milk of Magnesia